Race and Elections in Brazil

-Boima Tucker is a musician and writer.
-He is the director of operations at Africa Is a Country and co-founder of the Kondi Band.
+Boima Tucker is a musician, writer, and filmmaker.
+He is the Senior Manager of Africa Is a Country and co-founder of the Kondi Band.

 Day nine of our Rio correspondent's World Cup diary wonders who the tournament is for and what the protesters demand.